 Due to the seasonality of our business and certain changes in production cycles, total employment levels vary throughout the year.
 Despite such variations in employment levels, employee turnover has not been high.
-During 2016, on a worldwide basis, we employed an average of approximately 8,600 full-time persons, a six percent increase from 2015.
-Including our 2016 acquisitions, we employed approximately 10,000 full-time persons as of December 31, 2016.
-Approximately 3,800 of our employees are salaried.
+During 2017, on a worldwide basis, we employed an average of approximately 11,000 full-time persons, a 20 percent increase from 2016, driven by the acquisition of TAP.
+Approximately 4,400 of our employees are salaried.
 We consider our relations with our employees to be excellent.